Call for projects in social innovation

 - Provide a document summarizing the deliverables and results from previous phases.

-- Justify the budget required for the project, supported by appropriate documents.
+- Justify the required budget for the project, supported by appropriate documents.

-- Collect commitment letters from each partner.
+- Gather commitment letters from each partner.

 - Provide a copy of the francization certificate if necessary.

-- Step 4: Verification and compliance
+Verification and compliance

 - Send all required documents electronically before the deadline.